oneminch/Notes/HTML.md

     - aid [[accessibility]] when used along with `scope`
         - `scope` - added to the `<th>` to tell screen readers whether the header is for rows (`row` / `rowgroup`) or columns (`col` / `colgroup`).
         - Alternatively, [`id` and `headers` attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced#the_id_and_headers_attributes) can be used.
-- `colspan` and `rowspan` allow table cell and headers to span across multiple columns and rows respectively.
+- `colspan` and `rowspan` attributes allow table cell and headers to span across multiple columns and rows respectively.
 - It's useful to give more complex tables more structure: `<thead>`, `<tfoot>`, `<tbody>`; this aids the layout and styling aspects of the table but doesn't impact [[accessibility]] in any way nor provides any visual enhancement.
     - `<tfoot>` - always rendered at the bottom of the table even if precedes `<tbody>`.
     - `<tbody>` - always included in every table implicitly even if it's not specified in code.